loganpaulmatheny/self-care-center/README.md

 [//]: <> (Give some context for the project here.
 How long did you have to work on it?
 How far into the Turing program are you?)
 - Turing Status: Mod1 - WK3
 - MVP and CYOA 1 - Error Handling: I chose to focus on completing the MVP and basic error handling as my assignment, but quickly finished those tasks and decided to continue to more uncharted territory!
 I probably worked on the base version for about 4 - 5 hours to complete the MVP with one CYOA task (basic error handling).
-- CYOA For Fun: I worked on additional functionality for 2 extra days, for around 7 additional hours.
+- CYOA For Fun: I worked on additional functionality for roughly 2 extra days, for around 9 additional hours.
 My additional features indluded a clear button, add a message functionality, a favorites view, and implementing local storage for favorites.

 ### Contributors:
 [Logan Matheny](https://github.com/loganpaulmatheny)